Harrison365/lms_noises/README.md

 }
 ```

-6. You should now be able hear a noise when you have a new pending helpdesk. **<u>However, you will need to keep the tab open so separate the tab into a new window if you need to do other things :) </u>**
+6. You should now be able hear a noise when you have a new pending helpdesk. **<u>However, you will need to keep the tab open so separate the tab into a new window if you need to do other things.
+Minimising the window will still keep it working :) </u>**

 ## Changing the sound